microsoft/Kusto-Query-Language/doc/binary-notfunction.md

 ---
 title: binary_not() - Azure Data Explorer
-description: This article describes binary_not() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the binary_not() function to return a bitwise negation of the input value. ms.reviewer: alexans ms.topic: reference ms.date: 11/21/2022
 ---
 # binary_not()